persalys/persalys/python/doc/developer_manual/validation/validation.rst

 2- XML file loading
 ````````````````````

-When loading the XML file the window illustrated bellow is completed.
+When loading the XML file the window illustrated below is completed.
 When clicking
 on the **Evaluate** button, the computed output value must be :math:`1906.79`.

 2-1 Figure